SMILE DOG Virus πŸ” (.SMILE Files) β€” How to Remove?

 Written by Brendan Smith

-The Smile dog virus falls within the ransomware type of malicious agent.
-Harmful software of such sort encrypts all user’s data on the computer (photos, text files, excel tables, music, videos, etc) and adds its extra extension to every file, leaving the SMILEJPG.txt text files in every directory with the encrypted files.
+The Smile dog virus belongs to the ransomware type of infection.
+Malware of this type encrypts all the data on your PC (images, text files, excel sheets, audio files, videos, etc) and adds its extra extension to every file, leaving the SMILEJPG.txt text files in every folder with the encrypted files.

 GridinSoft Anti-Malware Review